Forceofdev/ForceBot/src/SigmaFramework/readme.md

 # What is the Sigma Framework?
 Great question!
 The Sigma Framework is a framework built to go atop Discord.js for developing ForceBot!
-Sadly, the framework is currently private, with no intention to go public anytime soon.

 # Documentation
 ## GetSigmaPackage(packagename, returndefault)